Publications

 • Complete Hindu ceremony for a non-Hindu to accept Hindu Dharma

-Prayer book for Caregivers and Chaplains
+The Hindu Prayer Book For Patients, Caregivers and Chaplains

 This booklet is developed under the auspices of the Hindu Mandir (Temple) Executives’ Conference (HMEC), in cooperation with Hindu Temples of North America, with the objective of providing some comfort and spiritual guidance at a time when you or your loved one is ill or recovering from an illness or condition.